Germany loses two of its men in the crash of a helicopter near Gao

 A technical breakdown?

 According to the weekly website Der Spiegel, the crash could have a technical cause.
 The German newspaper has collected testimonies from pilots who speak " of a major breakdown ".
 These devices were not made for extreme heat, he explains, having to fly at 36°.
-However, the temperature there reached 43°.
-A derogation had therefore had to be granted by the Bundeswehr inspection, complete Time and patience.
+However, the temperature on site reached 43°.
+A waiver had therefore had to be granted by the Bundeswehr inspection, complete Time and patience.

 A technical investigation begins

 A team of investigators immediately left for Gao to determine the cause of the accident and try to find the flight recorders.
-Already in 2013, the Tiger aircraft of the German army had been immobilized following a crash in the Bavarian Alps (read: German Tigers grounded).
+Already in 2013, the German army's Tiger aircraft were grounded following a crash in the Bavarian Alps (read: German Tigers grounded).

 sent in reconnaissance

-The two "Tigers" had been sent by the United Nations on Wednesday morning for a reconnaissance mission about 150 kilometers north of Gao, near the village of Tabankort, where skirmishes had taken place in the morning.
+The two “Tigers” had been sent by the United Nations on Wednesday morning for a reconnaissance mission about 150 kilometers north of Gao, near the village of Tabankort, where skirmishes had taken place that morning.
 Information given by the UN which caused confusion for some time.
-But, the accident occurred long before the two helicopters had reached the target area.
+But, the accident occurred well before the two helicopters reached the target area.

 A sensitive issue during an election period

-It should be noted that this accident occurs in the middle of the electoral period in Germany, while Berlin has committed itself more than expected to MINUSMA in Mali, for missions that have been described "beyond the Rhine" as "robust" even if they are not not reach the commitment of the French special forces in Barkhane.
+It should be noted that this accident occurs in the middle of the election period in Germany, while Berlin has committed more than expected to MINUSMA in Mali, for missions that are described "across the Rhine" as "robust" even if they do not reach the level of commitment of the French special forces in Barkhane.

 (NGV)